Pelvic Girdle Pain Impacts Function and Quality of Life

 In the literature, treatment methods to relieve pelvic girdle pain include manual therapy and exercise, although there are few studies guiding us with specific, effective approaches.

-Dutch Manual physiotherapist Cecile Röst experienced the difficulties of pregnancy related pelvic girdle pain (PGP)during all three of her pregnancies.
+Dutch Manual physiotherapist Cecile Röst experienced the difficulties of PGP during all three of her pregnancies.
 During her third pregnancy she developed a program of exercises and treatment techniques which dramatically improved her ability to perform her activities of daily living, something she was not able to do with her first two pregnancies.
 The program was also effective for thousands of other pregnant and postpartum women.
 Cecile Röst consolidated her approach through published research and continues to perform research.
 Although Cecile Röst’s research focused on peri-partum patients, this approach is also helpful clinically when addressing acute and chronic sacro-iliac and pubic pain in men, and in women who are not pregnant.

 Assessment should include validated functional and psychosocial questionnaires, and a subjective and objective assessment.
 More details can be found on our online course.